Cambridge District Scout Archive

 Interaction in practice

 Current leaders recall that in the 1970’s Scouts in Cambridge were actively supportive providing or hiring equipment to bodies and individuals involved in the scheme.
 This declined within a few years in some Groups as the standards required by each organisation became confusing and potentially dangerous.
-Scouts in the scheme were taught different and less rigorously safe practices and the softer version were tempting and confusing.
+Scouts in the DoE Award scheme were taught different and less rigorously safe practices and the softer version was tempting and confusing.

 More recently some schools have encouraged it as a CV worthy activity for all and the evidence of a lack of rigour has been seen when camping alongside the training trips.
 The half hearted – ‘it’s only a training camp and (insert child’s name) can’t be expected to carry all that’ – are weeded out.

-Those who have achieved the Gold Duke of Edinburgh Award are fully worthy of the trip to the Palace as a Queen’s Scout and from experience the skills are readily transferable to Scouting as leaders.
+Those who have achieved the Gold Duke of Edinburgh Award are as fully worthy of the trip to the Palace as a Queen’s Scout and from experience the skills are readily transferable to Scouting as leaders.

 JWR Archivist Feb 2019